Learn about the Insects of the Amazon Rainforest.

 Short-winged covers and with abdominal forceps “pincer tails”

 Odonata (Dragonflies & Damselflies)

 Juvenile: aquatic.
 Enormous eyes.
-Two pairs of membranous wings similar in size and texture.
-Wings can not be folded.
+Two pairs of membranous wings were similar in size and texture.
+Wings cannot be folded.

-Dragonflies – Wings held folded vertically above abdomen.
+Dragonflies – Wings held folded vertically above the abdomen.

 Damselflies – Front wings larger than hind ones.
 Abdomen with two or three long filaments.

 Sucking mouthparts.
 Two pairs of wings either: lie flat on the back at rest, forming an “X”; held straight along back, or absent.